-Media Matters for Democracy is a Pakistan based not-for-profit geared towards independent journalism, and media and digital rights advocacy.
-MMfD was founded by a group of journalists who believe in free expression and are working to ensure that the media and public alike have the tools and an enabling environment to exercise their fundamental rights.
+Our activities include policy research, advocacy, and capacity interventions.
+The organisation was founded by a group of journalists who believe in the importance of public interest media, and are working to ensure that the media and public alike have the tools and an enabling environment to exercise their fundamental rights.